 The GSR is a good shooter, I can shoot within a 3-inch circle. ( 1.5 moa) a better shooter would be able to tighten it up a bit.
 I use the forward mounted Leupold FX II 2.5X28 mounted forward of the receiver.
 The scope is bright and sharp at 2.5 magnification.
 The scope is mounted using a see through mount which allows the usage of the ghost ring sights if I choose.
 Choices are good.
 The rifle is soft shooting for a .308, the butt has a soft foam butt pad, There are also three spacers that can be installed in the butt to adjust the pull to the shooter.

-While the concept of a Cooper defined scout rifle may be considered obsolete.
-Many people might consider the light weight AR15s a better choice as the ” one gun to own if you only have one.”
+While the concept of a Cooper defined scout rifle might be considered obsolete by some shooters and may consider the light weight AR15s a better choice as the ” one gun to own if you only have one.”
 The RGS excels on certain properties.
 The .308 round is devastating and is capable of bringing down just about any large game in North America.
 The bolt action is simple, reliable and practically failproof.
 While a magazine exchange is quick and easy, rounds can be singly loaded into the chamber because of the large open receiver..

 This rifle now has 3 Mags.
 The original Mag is a 10 rounder,.
 It is black and simple looking.
 It’s about 5″ long and extends 3 1/4″ below the stock.
 Ruger is pretty proud of them.
 They can be bought for around $50.00 dollars.
 They are rugged and will probably last the life of the gun.